pranav1211/beyond-money-public/README.md

 ```
 ## Preview

-## Overview

-BeyondMoney is designed around simplicity and control.
-Every major feature flows naturally from a central dashboard, letting you monitor, record, and analyze your finances without friction.

----

 ## Dashboard

 ![Dashboard](https://content.beyondmebtw.com/assets/projects/bmoney/1dashboarddesk.webp)

 The home base.
 At a glance, you can see your **latest transactions**, your **current net worth**, and a **month-based breakdown** of income vs. expenses — everything you need to understand where you stand financially, right now.

----

 ## Transactions